zenom/hamchron/README.md

 Thanks to the creator of [Hamclock](https://www.clearskyinstitute.com/ham/HamClock/) for creating a great tool for inspiration.

 My Call: [NB8F](https://www.qrz.com/db/nb8f)

+# How to run

+- Go to releases and download the latest version.
+- You can run this a couple of ways.
+If you just want to test it out you can run.

+`PHX_SERVER=1 CALLSIGN=<YOURCALL> GRID_SQUARE=<YOUR_GRID> SECRET_KEY_BASE=<64 chars string> ./hamchron_(OS)_(ARCH)`

+You can also use the services file that is located in support to create a systemd service to run.

+- From here open a web browser and go to `http://localhost:8888` and you should see the web based hamchron.

 # Things I had to learn